HumanCellAtlas/dcp-community/charters/IngestSupport/charter.md

 ### For established data types

-- Supporting data contributors uploading data files to the platform
+- Assisting data contributors uploading data files to the platform
-- Supporting data contributors using the Ingest User interface to generate a metadata template spreadsheet
+- Assisting data contributors using the Ingest User interface to generate a metadata template spreadsheet
-- Supporting data contributors uploading metadata to the platform
+- Assisting data contributors uploading metadata to the platform
-- Supporting data contributors who wish to use the Ingest API to submit data
+- Assisting data contributors who wish to use the Ingest API to submit data
 - Working with data contributors to fix errors in their data and metadata

 ### User Experience